Weight loss information and Natural Weight Loss Pill info by Ray Sahelian, M.D. Weight Loss Supplements

 Dietary counseling-based weight loss programs may help overweight adults loss a modest amount of weight but, in the long run, the odds of keeping the weight off are slim.

-Apparently it makes little difference in terms of weight loss whether you snack or not.
+Apparently it makes little difference in terms of weight loss whether you snack or not unless you are eating a lot when you are not hungry.

 The risk of complications after weight loss or "bariatric" surgery increases for each additional year over age 60.
 A "duodenal switch" operation is more likely to result in complications than the more commonly performed stomach bypass operation.
 The stomach bypass results in weight loss by surgically "bypassing" the stomach, while the duodenal switch involves removing most of the stomach and reconfiguring the digestive tract to limit the amount of fat and calories that can be absorbed by the intestines.